Staffordshire Bull Terrier Temperament & Personality Guide

 The Staffordshire Bull Terrier is known for being a high-energy terrier breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 24-38 lbs and lifespan of 12-14 yrs, the Staffordshire Bull Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 24-38 lbs and lifespan of 12-14 yrs, the Staffordshire Bull Terrier has specific care needs shaped by its genetics and build.
 Few breeds combine boundless energy with the Staffordshire Bull Terrier's distinctive character quite so effectively.

 Health Predisposition Summary: Staffordshire Bull Terriers show higher-than-average incidence of hip dysplasia, cataracts, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.